 Since arriving, Record has reshaped and revamped the athletic department across the board.
 UNCG has seen improvements on the field and has stimulated interest within the campus and Greensboro communities.

-During her first five years at UNCG, Record has implemented ‘The Spartan Way’ strategic plan in an effort to ensure the continued success and future improvement of Spartan Athletics.
+During her first seven years at UNCG, Record has implemented ‘The Spartan Way’ strategic plan in an effort to ensure the continued success and future improvement of Spartan Athletics.
 The plan includes five core values and six goals for the department summarized with the motto – ‘We discover and develop champions in life.’

 Record guided UNCG through the NCAA Division I Certification process in 2011-12, which must be completed at least once every 10 years.
 The certified designated denotes that an institution operates its athletics program in compliance with operating principles adopted by the Division I membership.